sophie-a-lee/personal_website/content/courses/spatial_data_analysis/index.md

 ---
-title: "Spatial data analysis with R"
-subtitle: "A 3-day comprehensive introduction to spatial data, visualisation, and analysis."
-excerpt: "A 3-day comprehensive introduction to spatial data, visualisation, and analysis.
-Unlock the full potential of your analysis and gain a more nuanced. geographically informed understanding of your data."
-date:
-author: "Sophie Lee"
+author: Sophie Lee
-draft: false
-tags:
-  - hugo-site
 categories:
 - Education
+- Statistics
 - R
-  - Spatial data analysis
-# layout options: single or single-sidebar
+draft: false
+excerpt: A 3-day comprehensive introduction to spatial data, visualisation, and analysis.
+Unlock the full potential of your analysis and gain a more nuanced, geographically informed understanding of your data.
 layout: single-sidebar
+subtitle: A 3-day comprehensive introduction to spatial data, visualisation, and analysis.
+title: Spatial data analysis with R
 ---

 **Course level: Intermediate**